AlfrescoArchive/alfresco-support-tools/readme.md

 2. Quick-Deploy leaves no trace of the amp on the database.
 This also lets you use these tools to diagnose a current problem in your environment without needing to  rebooting tomcat:

-	Copy the contents of the "src" folder to your /tomcat/webapps/alfresco so the contents are merged with your current installation.
+	Copy the contents of the "support-tools-no-restart-distribution.zip" file to your /tomcat/webapps/alfresco so the contents are merged with your current installation.
 Once copied, reload webscripts by going to : http:[host]:[port]/alfresco/service/index
 	and clicking on "Refresh Web Scripts"